danchoi/fredit/README.md

 * can use a web browser interface to edit files

 One option here is to set up a full Rails development environment on Chad's computer.
-But this option sucks for several reasons.
+But this brings pain.
 Chad is not very familiar with the command line, git, RVM, Ruby, rake, bundler, or you name it.
 To get Chad started, I would have to install a thousand and one dependencies on Chad's computer.
 I would have to tutor Chad on dozens of rails, bundler, gem, rake, git, and other command line incantations.
 All this just so Chad can tweak the frackin view templates and stylesheets.
 This is madness.
 And if you want to add additional non-Rails people as front-end collaborators, [the King of Sparta kicks you into a pit][sparta].
 Have fun.

 [sparta]:http://www.youtube.com/watch?v=wDiUG52ZyHQ&t=38s